Fort Tourgis: Victorian caponier

-From its modern internal appearance, the caponier appears to be from the era of the Second World War, but it has been ingeniously modified and strengthened, using a concrete lining to the original stone walls.
+From its modern internal appearance, the caponier appears to be from the era of the Second World War, but it has been modified and strengthened, by adding a concrete lining to the original stone walls.
 This provided an emplacement for two German machine guns.
 Most of their bunkers were whitewashed inside, while larger ones were often lined with timber cladding on walls and floor.
-From the outside, the caponier is clearly part of the Victorian defences, and would have featured musketry loopholes to enable fire along the walls of the fort, protecting them from assault.
-Many forts of this and later periods, and also in some earlier ones, featured caponiers as part of their defences.
-Other examples can be seen in Alderney at Forts Clonque and, Raz – even on the east side of the Tourgis Citadel.
-They are an essential part of the defences of Fort Albert, a later and more modern design, where the deep ditch is defended by five caponiers.
+From the outside, the caponier is clearly part of the Victorian defenses, and would have featured musketry loopholes to enable fire along the walls of the fort, protecting them from assault.
+Many forts featured caponiers as part of their defenses.
+Other examples can be seen in Alderney at Forts Clonque, Raz, and even on the east side of the Tourgis Citadel.
+They are an essential part of the defenses of Fort Albert, a later and more modern design, where the deep ditch is defended by five caponiers.

 German MG and PaK bunker

 This large space combined a machine gun position and a 7.5 cm Pak 40 mobile anti-tank gun, covering the wide arc of fire visible through the large embrasure.
 The towed Pak gun was able to traverse around a track, the position of which can still be seen in the concrete floor.
-This bunker of an unknown type was of Reinforced Field Order standard being constructed with concrete over one metre thick.
+This bunker of an unknown type was of Reinforced Field Order standard being constructed with concrete over one meter thick.
 A large, probably bullet-proof, door would have permitted easy access for the Pak gun.
-With the exception of the 10.5 cm Jäger bunker, none of the bunkers was gas-proofed.
+With the exception of the 10.5 cm Jäger bunker, none of the bunkers were gas-proofed.